dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 #### Facebook

-I was kind of early in the Social Media space, long story with my Facebook account dating back to 2007.
-It kind of exploded in the 2010s and now I use it mostly to communicate with some people and participate in some groups.
+I was kind of early in the Social Media space, long story with my Facebook account dating back in 2007.
+It kind of exploded in the 2010s and now I use it mostly to communicate with some people only in that platform and participate in some groups.

 Problem statement: